-- 1. Java for Programmers, P.J.Deitel and H.M.Deitel, Pearson education (OR) Java: How to program P.J.Deitel and H.M.Deitel, PHI. - 2.
-Object Oriented Programming through Java, P. Radha Krishna Universities Press. - 3.
-Thinking in Java, Bruce Eckel, Pearson Education. - 4.
-Programming in Java, S.Malhotra and S. Choudhary, Oxford Univ.
+- 1. Java for Programmers, P.J.
+Deitel and H.M.
+Deitel, Pearson education (OR) Java: How to Program P.J.
+Deitel and H.M.
+Deitel, PHI. - 2.
+Object Orientd Programming through Java, P. Radha Krishna, Universities Press. - 3.
+Thinking in Java, Bruce Eckel, Pearson Education - 4.
+Programming in Java, Bruce Eckel, Pearson Education - 5.
+Programming in Java, S. Malhotra and S. Choudhary, Oxford Univ.
 Press.

-- Understanding of OOP concepts and basics of java programming (Console and GUI based) - The skills to apply OOP and Java programming in problem solving. - Should have the ability to extend his/her knowledge of Java programming further on his/her own.
+- Understanding of OOP concepts and basics of Java programming (Console and GUI based). - The skills to apply OOP and Java programming in problem solving. - Should have the ability to extend his/her knowledge of Java programming further on his/her own.